vbookshelf/How-to-AI-Generate-a-Flask-App-in-One-File/README.md

 # One-Page Flask Web App Template

-Create a simple, local, and privacy-focused web app without the complexity of a multi-file project structure.
+Create a simple, local and privacy-focused web app without the complexity of a multi-file project structure.
 Use this template plus AI to quickly build the tools you need.

 This project shows how to create a one-page flask app the combines a nice interactive UI running in the browser with the power of a Python backend.
 This approach is ideal for those who want to use Gemini, ChatGPT and Claude to create digital tools that run locally.